 This thick soup is a great winter warmer and the chunks of portobello mushrooms give it a great texture.
 Substitute the rice pasta with rice or any other grain of your choice.
 Serves 2-3

-Ingredients 4 large portobello mushrooms, sliced 1 yellow onion, chopped 1 cup diced tomatoes 2 handfuls kale; washed, massaged, and chopped mushroom (or chicken) broth, enough to cover the ingredients and to cook the pasta (about 3 cups) 1 cup black beans handful brown rice pasta (optional) salt freshly ground black pepper (as much as desired) garlic, minced or powder
+Ingredients 4 large portobello mushrooms, sliced 1 yellow onion, chopped 1 cup diced tomatoes 2 handfuls kale; washed, massaged, and chopped mushroom (or chicken or beef) broth, enough to cover the ingredients and to cook the pasta (about 3 cups) 1 cup black beans handful brown rice pasta (optional) salt freshly ground black pepper (as much as desired) garlic, minced or powder

 Sauté the onion for about 5 minutes until translucent.
 Add the large slices of mushroom, allow to brown and then chop into irregular, large sized pieces using a wooden spoon.
 Sprinkle with salt and ground black pepper.
 Add in the garlic and sauté slightly.
-Add the diced tomatoes, black beans, pasta, and broth.
-Allow to simmer until the pasta is cooked through.
-As an option, a few tablespoons of a hearty red wine will round out the flavors (the alcohol will cook off).
+Add the diced tomatoes, black beans, and broth.
+As an option, a quarter cup of a hearty red wine will round out the flavors (the alcohol will cook off).
+Allow to simmer for around 15 minutes and add the pasta.
+Cook until the pasta is cooked through.
 Toss in the kale, allow to wilt, and serve!